AssyrianLanguages/Assyrian-Dictionary-Desktop/README.md

 An **internet connection is required** to search for words.
 The only time it's not required is when browsing and/or searching words that have been saved by the user.

+## Safety
+This is the official source.
+Please make sure to always only get the app from here.

+If the official source ever changes, then this page will be updated to inform you about it.

+If you're not yet aware, then please beware: anyone can lace just about any file with malware.
+So it's wise to only get the installation file from the official source.

+Tip: Before installing, for the sake of procedure, one might first drop the downloaded file into a service like VirusTotal.com for a scan.

 ## Setup
 If you already have an installation and you want to install another version, then you must **uninstall** the current version first.